 How to Read the Framework

-That interpretive structure matters because real episodes often contain several mechanisms at once.
+Real episodes often contain several mechanisms at once.
 A market shock may begin as a repricing event, intensify through forced selling, spread through linked exposures, and eventually reveal institutional fragility.
-Reading the episode correctly depends on identifying which mechanism is dominant, which one is secondary, and whether the structure is broadening over time.
+Correct interpretation depends on identifying which mechanism is dominant, which one is secondary, and whether the structure is broadening over time.

-The framework is therefore not a prediction model and not an action guide.
-It does not tell readers when a crisis will happen or what they should do in response.
-Its role is narrower and more useful: it provides a disciplined way to map how stress moves, where feedback is forming, and when market turbulence may be crossing into a more dangerous phase.
+This is not a prediction model and not an action guide.
+Its practical value is interpretive: it helps map how stress moves, where feedback is forming, and when market turbulence may be crossing into a more dangerous phase.

 Limits of Escalation Mapping

 Each mechanism in the chain has its own internal logic.
 A drawdown, a funding squeeze, a liquidation wave, and balance-sheet impairment are related, but they are not interchangeable.
-The purpose of the framework is to show relationship, ordering, and conditional progression without collapsing those differences into one label.
+The purpose is to show relationship, ordering, and conditional progression without collapsing those differences into one label.

-The relevant domain is crisis dynamics: how losses propagate, how feedback loops form, and how market stress can harden into broader instability.
-Other regime concepts may shape the background, but the main analytical task here is to identify where stress begins, how it spreads, and what turns pressure into a wider systemic problem.
+Crisis dynamics concern how losses propagate, how feedback loops form, and how market stress can harden into broader instability.
+Other regime concepts may shape the background, but the main analytical task is to identify where stress begins, how it spreads, and what turns pressure into a wider systemic problem.

 FAQ